-64. Parcel
+6467.
+Parcel

-A contiguous quantity of land in the possession of, or owned by, or recorded as the property of the same owner or owners.
+A contiguous discrete quantity of land, described by metes and bounds, in the possession of, or owned by, under title to, or recorded as the property of the same owner one or more owners with whom rests some or all the property rights associated with the particular piece of land.